caraya/gh-for-publishers/github-ui.md

 To the right of the repository window there are a series of links for activities that you can perform with your repository and/or its content.
 It is grouped in 5 areas.

 The first area provides tools to work with the repository content.
-From top to bototm:
+From top to bottom:

 * **Code** is the default view and it shows the content of your repository
 * **Issues** list all open issues for your repository.
 You can also open a new issue from here